How Do You Know If A Driver Acted Reasonably?

 Tire blowouts are another common cause for loss of control collisions.
 According to the National Highway Safety Traffic Administration (NHSTA), a surprising number of vehicles are driven in the United States today with tires that are not properly filled with air.
 This is usually due to the drivers failing to routinely check the tire pressure of their vehicles.
-Sometimes, it’s caused by a small tire leak or climate changes.
+Sometimes, it’s caused by a small tire leak or climate change.

-As a result, these drivers are at a high risk of being involved in a loss of control collision due to a blowout or simply being unable to gain traction with the road.
+As a result, these drivers are at a high risk of being involved in a loss of control-collision due to a blowout or simply being unable to gain traction with the road.

 Was the Driver Reasonable in Your Loss of Control Crash?